Hand expression facts

 - Hand expression is the most effective method of breast milk expression, other than breastfeeding a baby.
 Read How hand-expressing your milk can help with milk production if you want to increase your milk supply.

 - With some practice, our hands can express on average 50% more milk in less time than a modern breast pump (Morton et al. 2009).
 See also the video below:

 - Hand expressed milk has a higher fat content than pumped milk (Mangel et al. 2015).
 That's good for baby's growth and prevents clogged ducts.
 See the video excerpt below:

-- Using your own hands feels pleasant and satisfying, especially when done ergonomically and without wasting milk.
+- Using your own hands feels pleasant and satisfying, especially when done ergonomically and without straining and wasting milk.

 - kindestCup provides the perfect shield and reservoir to catch hand expressed milk, even if it sprays and drips in every direction.

 - The ergonomic design of kindestCup can be used in comfortable upright or laid back positions and works right- and left handed.

-- Some lactation professionals recommend hand expression to prevent medical conditions such as engorgement, blocked ducts or mastitis.
+- Lactation professionals recommend hand expression to deal with challenges such as engorgement or blocked ducts/ mastitis.

 - Hand expression is beneficial for managing both, low milk supply and oversupply.